 The program typically combines general education with concentration in at least two courses; one academic course must be taken in full and all assignments completed.

 To obtain the maximum benefit from the program, the applicants agree to refrain from professional work, including writing and broadcasting, during the period of the Fellowship.
+Personal holidays or travel is restricted to University holiday periods.
 Those selected are appointed Fellows-at-Large at the University of Toronto, with all the privileges of a Senior Resident at Massey College, the graduate college within the University.
-A list of last year's fellows can be found here.

 Applicants must have at least five years experience and be full-time news or editorial employees with Canadian newspapers, news services, radio, television, or magazines.
 They must have the consent of their employer for a leave of absence and undertake to rejoin their sponsoring organization for a minimum of one year.
 Freelance journalists who have been working consistently in the media over a five-year period will also be considered.

-Applications may be downloaded in PDF (Portable Document Format, 170k), or obtained from:
+The application form may be downloaded in PDF format or can be obtained by contacting: